wenjiechen/dataCenter/README.md

 ---
 * There are 3 files can run, command `python filename.py` :

-  - datacenterDemo.py giving the common usage of datacenter.py module will print WARNING to stderr, can redirect stderr by `python datacenterDemo.py 2> error.log`
+  - datacenterDemo.py demonstrates how to use datacenter.py module, and will print WARNING to stderr.
+You can redirect stderr by `python datacenterDemo.py 2> error.log`

   - testDatacenter.py is the unittest file, which gives more demonstration about `datacenter` including raise exception

-  - linkCheckerDemo.py gives example that use a thread to check broken links in a data center
+  - linkCheckerDemo.py gives an example that use a thread to check broken links in a data center and terminates in 5 seconds

 Files Description